Contact Us

 As far as how it might be different in practice, let's use an example of a child that is hitting the teacher during instruction.
 Looking at this situation from a behaviorist viewpoint, the goal would be to identify the challenging behavior (i.e. hitting), determine the function of it (i.e. avoidance), and to develop a plan to reduce it (i.e. provide reinforcement when not doing it).
 The reason behind the behavior is irrelevant as the focus is on behavior change.

-On the other hand, from a developmental viewpoint, I would attempt to figure out the reasons WHY he/she is hitting.
-I would observe them, consider the demands of the activity and what individual differences he/she has, and how they might be affecting their behavior.
+On the other hand, from a developmental viewpoint, Jenny would attempt to figure out the reason WHY the child was hitting.
+She would observe them, consider the demands of the activity and what individual differences the child has, and how they might be affecting their behavior.
 Let's say that in this case, hand-over-hand is being used by teacher during instruction and it was identified that the child has a high level of anxiety, hyper-responsiveness to touch, and an inability to communicate.
-My interventions would not be aimed at simply reducing the hitting.
-Instead, they might include adapting the activity so that it did not require hand-over-hand assistance or suggesting that the teacher gain his permission before touching him/her.
-I might teach the child about different emotions and how they make his/her body feel (i.e. tense, fast heart beat).
-I might teach the child to label how they feel (either verbally or nonverbally) and I might teach them to advocate for themselves (i.e. saying "no, thank you").
+Her interventions would not be aimed at simply reducing the hitting.
+Instead, they might include adapting the activity so that it did not require hand-over-hand assistance or suggesting that the teacher gain their permission before touching them.
+She might teach the child about different emotions and how they make the body feel (i.e. tense, fast heart beat).
+She might teach the child to label how they feel (either verbally or nonverbally) and she might teach them to advocate for themselves (i.e. saying "no, thank you").

-**Disclaimer: It is important to remember that we are the experts in our respective fields but as parents, you are the expert in your own child.
+**Disclaimer: It is important to remember that while we are the experts in our respective fields, you as parents, are the expert in your own child.
 It is imperative that you do your own research so that you can make an informed decision and select the approaches & providers that are going to be the best fit for your loved one.

 Media